Rashidun Caliphate: Umar's reign (634–644)

 Umar ibn al-Khattab (عمر ابن الخطاب, c.
 586/590 – 644) c.
 2 November (Dhu al-Hijjah 26, 23 Hijri) was a leading companion and adviser to Muhammad, and father-in-law by his daughter Hafsa bint Umar's marriage to Muhammad.
 He was appointed by a dying Abu Bakr to be his successor and took power on 23 August 634, becoming the second Muslim caliph after Muhammad's death.
 At least according to Laura Veccia Vaglieri, the expansion of Islam from an "isolated episode" in Arab history to an event of "worldwide importance" can be attributed to Umar's political skills.

-Upon his accession, Umar adopted the title amir al-mu'minin (Commander of the Faithful) which later became the standard title of caliphs.
+Upon his accession, Umar adopted the title amir al-mu'minin (Commander of the Faithful) which later became the standard caliphal title.
 During his 10-year reign, the Islamic empire expanded at an unprecedented rate.
-The new caliph continued the war of conquests begun by his predecessor, pushing further into the Sassanian Empire, north into Byzantine territory, and went into Egypt.
-These were regions of great wealth controlled by powerful states, but the long conflict between Byzantines and Persians had left both sides militarily exhausted, and the Islamic armies easily prevailed against them.
+Umar continued the war of conquests begun by Abu Bakr, pushing further into the Sassanian Empire, north into Byzantine territory, and went into Egypt.
+These were regions of great wealth controlled by powerful states, but the long conflict between Byzantines and Persians had left both sides militarily exhausted, and the Muslim armies easily prevailed against them.
 By 640, they had brought all of Mesopotamia, Syria and Palestine under the control of the Rashidun Caliphate; Egypt was conquered by 642, and almost the entire Sassanian Empire by 643.